noahlange/subwrite/README.md

 **subwriter** is designed to be as minimal as possible, and reserves only 5 characters (`[ { | } ]`), with 2 additional characters (`=`, `"`) reserved within filter declarations.
 Anything else is fair game as content or as an identifier.

-...including emojis, because why not.
+&hellip;including emojis, because why not?

 ## Why?